monbiote/monbiote/README.md

 My GitHub portfolio showcases a wide range of data science projects, both solo and collaborative, demonstrating expertise across Machine Learning, Natural Language Processing, Data Visualization, and Deep Learning.

-I am actively seeking new a data-focused role and I am eager to apply the cutting-edge skills honed during my degree, coupled with my entensive work experience in Fintech, to tackle your data challenges.
+I am actively seeking new a data-focused role and I am eager to apply the cutting-edge skills honed during my degree, coupled with my extensive work experience in Fintech, to tackle your data challenges.

 ## About Me